$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Introduction

 The remainder of this paper is organized as follows.
 In Sec.
-II, we briefly introduce our framework for the study of the invariant cross section of direct-$\gamma$ and $\gamma$-hadron spectra with large transverse momenta $p_{\rm T}^{\gamma}$ in proton-proton (p + p) and proton-nucleus (p + A) collisions.
+II, we briefly introduce our framework for the study of the invariant cross section of direct-$\gamma$ and $\gamma$-hadron spectra with large transverse momenta $p_{\rm T}^{\gamma}$ in proton-proton (p + p), proton-nucleus (p + A) and nucleus-nucleus (A + A) collisions.
 In Sec.
-III, we calculate the photon spectra for Au + Au collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV, Pb + Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV and 5.02 TeV as compared with experimental data.
+III, we numerically calculate the photon spectra in Au + Au collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV, Pb + Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV and 5.02 TeV, and the corresponding photon spectra in p + p collisions as compared with experimental data.
 In addition, we will also show the prediction for photon spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV.
 In Sec.
-IV, we focus on cold nuclear matter (CNM) effects on direct photon and $\gamma$-hadron productions without medium modification from final state interaction.
+IV, we focus on cold nuclear matter (CNM) effects on direct photon and $\gamma$-hadron productions without hot medium modification from final state interaction.
 In Sec.
-V, we calculate the $\gamma$-triggered fragmentation function $D_{pp}^{\gamma h}(z_{\rm T})$ in p + p collisions and the $\gamma$-hadron suppression factors $I_{AA}^{\gamma h}$ in central Au + Au collisions at 0.2 TeV, and compare them with experimental data to illustrate the applicability of our model.
+V, we extract the values of jet transport coefficient with different centralities in A + A collisions at both RHIC and LHC energies to estimate uncertainties due to temperature dependence of the scaled jet transport coefficient.
+In Sec.
+VI, we calculate the $\gamma$-triggered fragmentation function $D_{pp}^{\gamma h}(z_{\rm T})$ in p + p collisions and the $\gamma$-hadron suppression factors $I_{AA}^{\gamma h}$ in central Au + Au collisions at 0.2 TeV, and compare them with experimental data to illustrate the applicability of our model.
 We also present our predictions for $\gamma$-hadron suppression factors $I_{AA}^{\gamma h}$ in Pb + Pb collisions at $\sqrt{s_{\rm NN}}=$ 2.76 and 5.02 TeV in this section.
 In Sec.
-VI, $\gamma$-hadron suppression factors $I_{pA}^{\gamma h}$ for 5.02 TeV p + Pb collisions are shown.
-A brief summary is given in Sec.
-VII.
+VII, $\gamma$-hadron suppression factors $I_{pA}^{\gamma h}$ for 5.02 TeV p + Pb collisions are shown.
+A brief summary and discussions are given in Sec.
+VIII.